PierfrancescoSoffritti/android-youtube-player/README.md

 PlayerUIController.showCustomAction2(boolean show);
 ```

-by default if you set a custom action with a null listener the icon won't be visible.

 You can **also add any type of View to the UI**, this can be useful if you want to add a new icon to the UI.

 ```java